federic000/mac-m1-dpdklab/README.md

 0000:1a:00.0 '82574L Gigabit Network Connection 10d3' if=ens256 drv=e1000e unused=uio_pci_generic
 ```

-I will associated ens192 and ens224 to uio driver:
+I will associate ens192 and ens224 to uio driver, be aware that interfaces shall be in DOWN state and unconfigured:

 ```
 root@suppuione:~/dpdk-stable-23.11.1/usertools# ./dpdk-devbind.py -b uio_pci_generic ens192